Mozambique airline board sacked after PM left stranded

-MAPUTO, July 6 (Reuters) - The board of Mozambique’s national airline, LAM, has been sacked after the carrier cancelled flights this week because of financial difficulties that meant it could not pay for fuel, at one point marooning Prime Minister Carlos Agostinho do Rosario.
+MAPUTO (Reuters) - The board of Mozambique’s national airline, LAM, has been sacked after the carrier canceled flights this week because of financial difficulties that meant it could not pay for fuel, at one point marooning Prime Minister Carlos Agostinho do Rosario.

 State-controlled LAM said it was working to ensure flights resumed on Friday after the government intervention.